Teacher Wellness Matters, Period

 We have a saying at engage2learn: “When teachers thrive, students thrive.”
 Therefore, we pay a lot of attention to what our partners are working on and how we can align our services to support them.
 During this pandemic, there has been substantial emphasis on student mental health and wellness.
-The focus has been not only on keeping kids physically well through social distancing, cleaning, and mask-wearing but also emotionally supported and connected through SEL and counseling to avoid the ramifications of isolation.
-District and campus administrators spend time and money on programming to improve in these areas, but what is being done to support teachers?
+The focus has been not only on keeping kids physically well through social distancing, cleaning, and mask-wearing but also emotionally supported and connected through social-emotional learning (SEL) and counseling to avoid the ramifications of isolation.
+District and campus administrators spend time and money on programming to improve in these areas, but what is being done to support teacher wellness?

 How can we survive as a public education system without a concentrated, intentional focus on the overall well-being of our teachers?
 We’re pretty diligent as a system at focusing on what teachers need to improve.
 The narrative surrounding the capacity and effectiveness of teachers is largely negative.
 If you believe everything you read, the neighborhood public school is just a giant, hot mess of failure and inadequacy.

 At engage2learn, we do not believe this particular narrative, as it is our greatest privilege to work alongside amazing educators every single day.
 Our partnership with them allows us to see their hearts and recognize the Herculean efforts they put forth daily to rise to the occasion before them.
 Our partnership also allows us to see the weight and impact on each individual’s mental, emotional, and physical health.
-We recognize the need to bolster teacher support and well-being that will, in turn, positively impact the public education system as a whole.
+We recognize the need to bolster support for teacher wellness that will, in turn, positively impact the public education system as a whole.

 In his recent book, WHOLE: What Teachers Need to Help Students Thrive, Rex Miller asserts schools are becoming more like field hospitals.
 Teachers, he says, are the front line workers who are experiencing significant trauma as a result of their daily expectations and the schedule that this expectation forces on them.
 Miller references a 2018 Gallup Teacher Wellbeing Index study that asserts 67% of teachers and 80% of administrators work under high stress.
 I’m sure these numbers will be much higher for 2020.
 These levels of stress cause teaching to be in the top four most stressful professions.
 It’s no wonder teachers are leaving the profession at an alarmingly high rate!